THE FOUNTAIN OF YOUTH

 Free and by myself, I walked with exhilaration under those splendid stars.
 I sucked in the soul of the flowers through my nostrils.
 I trod the earth tenderly and proudly, glad of the privilege of life.
 Now and then figures glided by me, the skin shoes falling noiselessly on the ground.
 Once I saw a pair of lovers, walking as they walk in lands all over the world, with their arms entwined.
 This filled me with a sort of vicarious joy.
 I walked on dizzy with delight.
 At the moment a voice reached my ear, coming from somewhere out of the fragrant darkness, and singing words with which I was familiar:

-A song needs an ending, however sweet—
+A song needs an ending, however sweet—The silence that follows is half the song.

 In the still of the night the pent streams beat.